 Grandma and Grandpa’s dining room

 Grandma always made rolls.
 She didn’t allow me to help.
-I think, having been to France, that what she made was brioche.
+I think, now that I’ve been to France, that what she made was brioche.

 The reddish plate, center front, looks as if it holds the obligatory Jello.
 For some reason Jello was an essential part of any family feast.

-The last time I ate with the family in Grandma and Grandpa’s dining room was Thanksgiving, 1972, when I was carrying Miguel.
+The last time I ate with my family in Grandma and Grandpa’s dining room was Thanksgiving, 1972, when I was carrying Miguel.
 I didn’t tell anyone.

 Family ~ Old and Young